TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ### Add a parser

-1. If the `DefaultPhoneNumberParser` can parse the file, add tests for the country using the `DefaultPhoneNumberParser` as appropriate - typically the min and max permitted subscriber number(s) are tested within each national dialling code/number kind.
+1. If the `DefaultPhoneNumberParser` can parse the file, add tests for the country using the `DefaultPhoneNumberParser` as appropriate - typically the min and max permitted subscriber number(s) are tested within each national destination code/number kind.
-2. If country requires more complex logic to determine the national dialling code, or the performance of the `DefaultPhoneNumberParser` is not acceptable then add a custom parser `{Iso3166Code}PhoneNumberParser` (see the GB one as an example) and add test cases based upon the data file.
+2. If country requires more complex logic to determine the national destination code, or the performance of the `DefaultPhoneNumberParser` is not acceptable then add a custom parser `{Iso3166Code}PhoneNumberParser` (see the GB one as an example) and add test cases based upon the data file.
 3. Add a unit test for in `PhoneNumberParserFactoryTests` to assert the expected parser is returned for the `{Iso3166Code}`.
 4. Add a unit test for `Parse` and `TryParse` methods in `PhoneNumber_Parse_Tests.cs` and `PhoneNumber_TryParse_Tests.cs` for the `{Iso3166Code}` to check the country code is assigned.